VIRGINIA PEOPLE SEARCH!

 - ✔ And Much More

-Norfolk is located in the southeastern part and is the second largest city in the U.S. State of Virginia.
+Norfolk is located in the southeastern part and is the third largest city in the U.S. State of Virginia.
 Norfolk is a Navy town and has a long military history and you will find the world's largest naval base here.
 The city serves as the commercial and cultural center for the region of Hampton Roads.
 The city has many historic homes, world-class museums, opera, symphony, ballet and a vibrant arts community.
 Norfolk has four companies on the Fortune 500 list.

 To See And To Do In Norfolk

 - Naval Station Tour

 - MacArthur Center

 - Spirit of Norfolk cruise

 - Shops of Historic Ghent

 - Visit Norfolk's Museums and Historic Sites